jberry93/react-practice/componentsProperties/README.md

 ## Multiple Components and Properties
-Here is the initial layout for a component in React:
+Here is the initial layout for our component:

 ```JavaScript
 /* app.js */